-- 1.6 This EDIDP has been prepared within the context of the COVID19 crisis and as such the phasing and implementation of infrastructure, may in some cases, be uncertain.
-This Statement is therefore a step forward in producing an IDP which will be completed for the submission of the Local Plan Review following further engagement with infrastructure providers and associated stakeholders. - 1.7 It is also worth noting that the timescales set out for the delivery of infrastructure are not definitive, and keeping the IDP regularly updated will therefore be essential. - 1.8 The IDP does not prioritise what funding should be allocated for infrastructure, and inclusion of a scheme does not guarantee that it will be delivered. - 1.9 Infrastructure schemes that are to be funded through developer contributions via the Council's Capital Programme, from December 2020, have been included in the West Berkshire Infrastructure Funding Statement (IFS).
+- 1.6 This EIDP has been prepared within the context of the COVID19 crisis and as such the phasing and implementation of infrastructure, may in some cases, be uncertain. - 1.7 It is also worth noting that the timescales set out for the delivery of infrastructure are not definitive, and keeping the IDP regularly updated will therefore be essential as a 'living document'. - 1.8 The IDP does not prioritise what funding should be allocated for infrastructure, and inclusion of a scheme does not guarantee that it will be delivered. - 1.9 Infrastructure schemes that are to be funded through developer contributions via the Council's Capital Programme, from December 2020, have been included in the West Berkshire Infrastructure Funding Statement (IFS).